Tigru36/plant-website/README.md

 ## Support and contact details

-_If you are having issues you can contact us at kohichi.horii@gmail.com_
+_If you are having issues you can contact us at garybm.17@gmail.com_

 ## Technologies Used